dirkschumacher/PValueAdjust.jl/README.md

 ## References
 Benjamini, Y., and Hochberg, Y. (1995).
 Controlling the false discovery rate: a practical and powerful approach to multiple testing.
 Journal of the Royal Statistical Society Series B 57, 289–300.

+Benjamini, Y., and Yekutieli, D. (2001).
+The control of the false discovery rate in multiple testing under dependency.
+Annals of Statistics 29, 1165–1188.

 Holm, S. (1979).
 A simple sequentially rejective multiple test procedure.
 Scandinavian Journal of Statistics 6, 65–70.